calebgeniesse/calebgeniesse.github.io/index.md

 ## Caleb Geniesse

-I'm a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and currently a member of the [brain dynamics lab @ stanford](http://web.stanford.edu/group/bdl/).
-I am working on using Topological Data Analysis for capturing and quantifying fluctuations in brain dynamics.
+I am a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and currently a member of the [brain dynamics lab @ stanford](http://web.stanford.edu/group/bdl/).
+My current research focuses on developing new computational tools based on topological data analysis to capture and quantify fluctuations in brain dynamics.
+My recent projects range from building computational frameworks for exploring graphical representations of high-dimensional neuroimaging data to programming experimental neuroimaging paradigms to characterize the brain’s dynamical organization during ongoing cognition.

 ### Recent News